What is magnesium and what is it good for?

-What can low levels of magnesium be caused by?
+What can cause low magnesium levels?

 Symptoms of magnesium deficiency